tunapanda/swag-old/README.md

 <img align="right" width="250" src="https://raw.github.com/tunapanda/swag/master/doc/swag_system_diagram.png" />

 There are some concepts that work together to make up the complete system.
-These are described in more detail throughout this document.
+These are described in more detail throughout this document
 * __Swagifact__
   An item/module of knowledge about a given concept.
 * __Swagpath__